DCFUKSURMOM/Freedos-XTIDE-Boot-Floppy/README.md

 Follow the on screen instructions once booted, I'll put a copy of the prompt here:

-"This disk is set up with the tools to create an XTIDE boot floppy Please run xtidecfg to reconfigure the XTIDE BIOS first.
+"This disk is set up with the tools to create an XTIDE boot floppy.
+ Please run xtidecfg to reconfigure the XTIDE BIOS first.
- The file you want to edit is ide_xt.bin
+ The file you want to edit is ide_xt.bin.
  When you are done configuring the XTIDE BIOS, run makeboot.bat"